Cheapest car insurance in Rhode Island for a bad driving record

 Cheapest car insurance in Rhode Island with a DUI

-While many insurers offer coverage after a DUI, Progressive provides the average cheapest coverage for $2,280.
+While many insurers offer coverage after a DUI, Progressive has the lowest rate at $2,280 a year.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI